👉🏻 Break Free from Trauma—Explore the Holistic Trauma Reset™

 Accept that you have to do life differently from others.
 This is so important that I can’t emphasize it enough.

-When you accept your new reality, it opens the door to new possibilities.
-This absolutely does not mean you are admitting defeat; it simply means you are acknowledging the challenges you face and choosing to adapt to them in a positive way.
+When you accept your new reality, you open the door to new possibilities.
+This does not mean you are admitting defeat; it simply means you are acknowledging the challenges you face and choosing to adapt to them in a positive way.

 1. Set realistic goals.